 Thanking Your Chickens

 Laying eggs is exhausting work and your chickens deserve to be thanked for it.
 Giving them some tasty and nutritional treats is one of the best ways to show them that they’re appreciated.
-Remember that not every human food is safe for chicken consumption, and their diet should consist of less than 10% of treats.
+Remember that not every human food is safe for chicken consumption.

 - Next on your reading list: How Long Can Chickens Go Without Food?